JohnKilbride/westfall-2006/README.md

 ### 1) Prediction of total height

-Here, we compute total height.
 When computing total height, you set the top-height diameter to 0.

 $$\begin{aligned}
 H_{i0} &= \left(-4.2401(0) + 84.2529(0) + 91.5048(1) + 78.7788(0)\right) \\